Irvyandl/Portfolio/README.md

 # 📊 Irvin's Data Analysis Portfolio

 Welcome!
 I'm Irvin — a bilingual (En - ES), passionate, aspiring Data Analyst with hands-on experience in **data cleaning, modeling, and dashboard design** using Power BI and Excel.
-I specialize in turning raw data into **actionable insights** to support informed decision-making and tracking across teams.
+I specialize in turning raw data into **actionable insights** to support informed decision-making and perfomance tracking across teams.

 ---